 Some people actively sought connections with the charities involved in their loved one's life.
-This was most often the case for charities giving end of life care, but could also apply to 'loved-in-life' charities who reflected the deceased's interests.
+This was most often the case for charities giving end of life care but could also apply to 'lovedin-life' charities who reflected the deceased's interests.
+Bereaved family and friends wanted to feel close to their loved one through the connection, so they were interested in what the charity did, and how they could help.